project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

             "content": {
                 "lastPublishedBy": "sunbird",
                 "publishChecklist": [
+                    "No copyright or trademark infringements",
+                    "Is Original",
-                    "No Hate speech, Abuse, Violence, Profanity"
+                    "No Hate speech, Abuse, Violence, Profanity",
                     "No Vulgarity",
                     "No Discrimination or Defamation",
-                    "Is suitable for children",
                     "Appropriate Title, Description",
-                    "Correct Board, Grade, Subject, Medium",
                     "Appropriate tags such as Resource Type, Concepts", "Relevant Keywords",
-                    "Content plays correctly",
-                    "Can see the content clearly on Desktop and App", "Audio (if any) is clear and easy to understand", "No Spelling mistakes in the text",
                     "Language is simple to understand"
                 ]
             }